kllla/web/README.md

 # kll.la/web

-This is a simple suite of web services for running an invite only posting community with some shared services among users.
+This is a simple suite of web services for running an invitation only posting community with shared services among users.
+All hosted on Google Cloud Platform using Firebase and Storage Buckets.
+Authentication his handled in app with bcrypt salted passwords while Authentication is via a bearer session token.
+All the html rendered server side.
+This was to have 0 reliance on javascript not for any inherent dislike, but I wanted the site to be able to be run over TOR where there is almost a defacto standard of no client side javascript.

 - multi user
 - bearer auth sessions